 Butcherbirds get their name from the way they feed.
 When they catch prey, they either impale it on a twig or hang it off a branch or tree fork, and hack away at the meat as they feed.
 They leave the leftovers hanging and come to eat later from their ‘larder”.

-The Pied butcherbird, inhabits drier forests and woodlands and often approaches parks and houses, it is widespread throughout large parts of mainland Australia.
-Male and female have identical plumage, but the male is slightly larger than the female.
+Butcherbirds inhabits drier forests and woodlands and often approaches parks and houses, they are widespread throughout large parts of mainland Australia.

-Pied butcherbirds are carnivorous living off a wide variety of insects, also prey on small reptiles, mammals, frogs and birds.
-Most food is caught on the ground, the birds sit on an exposed perch and swoop down on their prey, they may hunt in groups of several birds but can also hunt alone or in pairs.
+Butcherbirds are carnivorous living off a wide variety of insects, small reptiles, mammals, frogs and birds.
+Most food is caught on the ground, the birds sit on an exposed perch and swoop down on their prey.